CIO & CISO STRATEGY MEETING

 - How to build a foundation of understanding between the CIO & CISO

-- How the reporting structure impact the business receiving the benefits
+- How the reporting structure impact the business and decision making

-- How the CISO enable and help the CIO to guardrail the business
+- How the CISO contributes to guardrail the business

 Future Workforce Strategies